huggingface/hub-docs/docs/hub/storage-regions.md

 # Storage Regions on the Hub

-Regions let you decide where your org's models and datasets will be stored.
+Regions allow you to specify where your organization's models and datasets are stored.

 <Tip warning={true}>
 This feature is part of the <a href="https://huggingface.co/enterprise" target="_blank">Enterprise Hub</a>.
 </Tip>

-This has two main benefits:
+This offers two key benefits:

 - Regulatory and legal compliance
-- Performance (improved download and upload speeds and latency)
+- Performance (faster download/upload speeds and lower latency)

-Currently we support the following regions:
+Currently available regions:

 - US 🇺🇸
 - EU 🇪🇺
-- coming soon: Asia-Pacific 🌏
+- Coming soon: Asia-Pacific 🌏

 ## How to set up

-If your organization is subscribed to Enterprise Hub, you will be able to see the Regions settings page:
+Organizations subscribed to Enterprise Hub can access the Regions settings page:

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/storage-regions/feature-annotated.png)

-On that page you can see:
+This page displays:

-- an audit of where your organization repos are currently located
+- An audit of your organization's repository locations
-- dropdowns to select where your repos will be created
+- Options to select where new repositories will be stored

 ## Repository Tag

-Any repo (model or dataset) stored in a non-default location will display its Region directly as a tag.
-That way your organization's members can see at a glance where repos are located.
+Any repository (model or dataset) stored in a non-default location displays its Region as a tag, allowing organization members to quickly identify repository locations.

 <div class="flex justify-center">
 <img class="block" width="400" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/storage-regions/tag-on-repo.png"/>